dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * `30000000` - Allow unsigned kexts and writing to protected fs locations
 * `E7030000` - SIP completely disabled
 * **nvda\_drv**: &lt;&gt;
   * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
 This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text).
-AMD and Intel users should leave this area blank.
+AMD and Intel GPU users should leave this area blank.
 * **prev-lang:kbd**: &lt;&gt;
-  * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommeneded to keep blank though you can specify it:
+  * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommeneded to keep blank though you can specify it(**Default in Sample config is Russian**):
-     * Russian: `eu-RU:252`
-     * American: `en-US:0`
+     * American: `en-US:0`(`656e2d55533a30` in HEX)
      * Full list can be found in [AppleKeyboardLayouts.txt](https://github.com/acidanthera/OcSupportPkg/blob/master/Utilities/AppleKeyboardLayouts/AppleKeyboardLayouts.txt)

 **Block**: Forcibly rewrites NVRAM variables, do note that `Add` will not overwrite values already present in NVRAM so values like `boot-args` should be left.